LesterKoon/UniProjects/Java_AVLTree/README.md

 # Data Structures and Algorithms: Implementation and Analysis of Self-Balancing Trees
 This project contains a Java implementation of AVL trees, a self-balancing binary tree that ensures efficient search, insertion, and deletion operations.
 AVL trees maintain balance by tracking the height of left and right subtrees, performing rotations when needed.
+This program allows you to explore the basic operations and visualize the stucture of an AVL Tree.

 <a name="_e6dsnimhvwe6"></a>**Table Of Contents**